 Many People Lack Digital (Marketing) Literacy

-When it comes to digital marketing, the average person simply isn’t literate.
+When it comes to digital marketing literacy, the average person simply isn’t literate.
 There are several key areas of knowledge that they lack, and it leaves them vulnerable to predatory advertising.
 It’s not unlike the ways false tech-support companies cold-call seniors purporting to be addressing a computer security issue, only to charge for pointless services rendered.
 The business model depends on the average person’s lack of a clear understanding of the systems they participate in.

 In the case of digital marketing illiteracy, we can look at the following four major blindspots: